G53/eXceedVote/README.txt

 eXceed Vote by G53
-A vote for eXceed Camp simpler than ever.
+A vote for eXceed Camp simpler than ever!!!.